Gradient resummation for nonlinear chiral transport: an insight from holography

-Here, we summarize the pertubative solutions of (\ref{ODEb}-\ref{ODEf}) in the hydrodynamic limit $\omega,q\ll1$.
+Here, we summarise the perturbative solutions of (\ref{ODEb}-\ref{ODEf}) in the hydrodynamic limit $\omega,q\ll1$.
 Recall that the decomposition coefficients are formally expanded as (\ref{pertdec}).
 Then, at each order in the hydrodynamic expansion, solutions are expressed as double integrals over $r$.
-The final results, up to third order in derivative expansion, are listed below\\ sub-sector (i): $\left\{ S_1,\bar{S}_1, V_1,\bar{V}_1,V_2,\bar{V}_2,V_3,\bar{V}_3 \right\}$:
+The final results, up to third order in derivative expansion, are listed below.\\ sub-sector (i): $\left\{ S_1,\bar{S}_1, V_1,\bar{V}_1,V_2,\bar{V}_2,V_3,\bar{V}_3 \right\}$:

 \\ sub-sector (ii): $\left\{ S_2,\bar{S}_2, V_4,\bar{V}_4,V_5,\bar{V}_5,V_6,\bar{V}_6 \right\}$: